c. 550 AD

 [Birthright.
 The king in question is presumably Alexander III of Scotland.]

 Marco Polo, his father Niccolo and his uncle Maffeo leave Venice to explore China.

-Marco Polo enters the service of Kublai Khan
+Marco Polo joins the service of Kublai Khan on his 25th Birthday.

-Marco Polo and his family ask Kublai Khan for permission to return home and are refused.
+Marco Polo and his family ask Kublai Khan for permission to return home to Venice.
+The Khan refuses.

 Roger Mortimore builds the earliest part of Trentillys Castle.